-Over the next month the District Academic Calendar Committee will consider options for adopting a compressed calendar (wherein the students have more contact with instructors per day, for fewer days or weeks, with no loss of instructional time over the course of a primary term, i.e., fall and spring).
+In Fall 2013, the District Academic Calendar Committee (ACC) began considering options for adopting a compressed calendar (wherein the students have more contact with instructors per day, for fewer days or weeks, with no loss of instructional time over the course of a primary term, i.e., fall and spring).
 Compressed calendars have become increasingly popular over the past several years.
 Currently over half (52.25%) of the 111 community colleges in California have adopted a compressed or alternative calendar.
-Three are exploring the option at this time.